Sandusky Truck Accident Lawyers

 - Poorly maintained trucks: There are many components to a commercial truck that need to be in excellent condition for the truck to be driven safely.
 Everything from the brakes and the trailer hitch to the engine and steering column should be inspected and maintained frequently.
 This responsibility usually falls upon whatever party owns the truck, not necessarily the trucker who drives it.

-With all of these common causes of truck accidents in mind, it can be seen that there may be multiple parties liable for your injuries.
+Given how many common causes of truck accidents there are, multiple parties may be liable for your truck crash injuries.
 Everyone from the trucker and the parent trucking company to third-party crews placing freight in a tractor-trailer could be partially liable for the accident.
 Rather than trying to sort through all of those details on your own, allow our Sandusky truck accident attorneys to do that work for you.

 Truck accidents are notorious for causing catastrophic injuries at even low speeds.
 Traumatic brain injuries, spinal cord injuries, broken bones, and other severe injuries are often reported after a crash.
 What is it about truck accidents that make them so dangerous?